ITenthusiasm/isaiahs-legacy/react-cra/README.md

 The `router` folder contains logic for setting up your router, like initializing the `history`.
 (Components that act as enhanced `Route`s do not go here.
 They go under `components`.)
 I picked this up from Vue.
 In React, if your application is simple enough, you may not need a `router` folder.

+The `services` folder encapsulates the logic you need for making API calls.

 The `store` folder contains all logic related to your store.
 This folder will look different depending on which state management library you use.
 (We're using redux.)

-The `services` folder encapsulates the logic you need for making API calls.

 ### Barrel Files

 You'll notice that [most of] my `src/*` folders have an `index.ts` file that simply re-exports the files [that I want exposed] within that folder.
+(See the code for examples.)
 These are called `barrel files`, and they're useful for several reasons.

 **Firstly**, they simplify your import statements.
 Why write something like this: